gpdowney/lightweightLSAT/pages/reason/flaws.md

 - Some Flaws, like [Fresh Ideas in the Conclusion][1] and [Conditional Errors][2] feel more like Gaps.
 - Other Flaws, like the [Causation][3], [Sampling][4] and [Comparison][5] Flaws are more likely to raise What Ifs.

-Gaps tend to be most useful on JUSTIFY Qs.
-What If thinking helps on ORGANIC Qs.
-Both help on DEPENDS Qs.
+Gaps tend to be most useful on JUSTIFY questions.
+What If thinking helps on ORGANIC questions.
+Both help on DEPENDS questions.

 Consider this argument: